-Dedication: The Temple is anointed; it is set above all others.
-It is consecrated; made holy in the sight of God.
-Now the people can come and show their reverence.
-They come and bring an offering of dedication to the alter.
+Dedication: The Temple was anointed; it was set above all others.
+It was consecrated; made holy in the sight of God.
+Now the people could come and show their reverence.
+They came and brought an offering of dedication to the altar.

-This idea of a consecrated, anointed Temple, that we should bring an offering of dedication to, takes a new perspective when you consider Yeshua’s words:
+This idea of a consecrated, anointed Temple, where an offering of dedication was presented, takes a new perspective when you consider Yeshua’s words:

 Yeshua answered, “Destroy this temple, and in three days I will raise it up again.”
 “This temple took forty-six years to build,” the Jews replied, “and You are going to raise it up in three days?”
 But Yeshua was speaking about the temple of His body.

-Now before we dive into that we need to take a Coles Notes assesment of Temple history:
+Before we dive into Yeshua’s words, we need to take a Coles Notes assessment of Temple history:

 About 360 years later Jerusalem would be crushed under the might of the Babylonians and the Temple destroyed, thereby disconnecting God and his faithful followers.
 After a horrible 70 years of captivity, (which must have felt rather Godless), the Hebrew people were released and were given the option to return to their homeland.
 Those who chose to return came home and began to build a new Temple… a new meeting-place between themselves and God.
 They dedicated it with great joy:

 …celebrate the dedication [chanukkah] with gladness, with hymns of thanksgiving and with songs to the accompaniment of cymbals, harps and lyres.